-How Much Do Coders Make?
+Programmer Salary: How Much Do Coders Make?

-So, you’ve decided you want to pursue a tech career or perhaps, you are just starting your research into a job in programming.
+So, you decided to pursue a tech career or perhaps, you are just starting your research into a job in programming.
 You could also have just decided that you want to make a career change.
-Either way, a career in tech can be an excellent decision for many reasons, and the salary can be one of them.
-Before you begin the process of enrolling in a coding bootcamp or browsing a job board for open positions, take the time to discover what the destination might look like for you.
-That includes how much money you might be making as a coder.
+Either way, a tech career can be an excellent decision.
+However, before choosing a career, it’s important to know a lot of things, such as the average salary.
+So, how much do coders actually make?

-So, How Much Do Coders Really Make?
+What Determines How Much Coders Make?

 Coding is a fundamental skill that can open a lot of doors for you, especially when it comes to specializations in tech.
 If you are proficient in one or more coding languages, you will be able to tap into any area of tech that you prefer.
 This is important because whatever you choose to specialize in will affect the salary you will be able to make.

 It would be nice if all it takes to succeed in the tech industry was coding knowledge.
 While this can be the case in some instances, credentials still hold a crucial part in landing a dream gig.
 Some HR professionals still prefer to see a traditional college degree in a resume.
 When deciding which route to take, you should take into consideration that different jobs demand different requirements so you have to plan well.